Uber admits misleading Australian riders, agrees to pay $19M

 The maximum financial penalties under Consumer Law had been AU$1.1 million ($793,000) per breach.

-They are now AU$10 million ($7.2 million), three times the value of the benefit received or 10% of annual turnover.
+They are now AU$10 million ($7.2 million) — three times the value of the benefit received or 10% of annual turnover.